Strip Piecing Tutorial for Beginners

 – Self-healing cutting mat

-Required Materials for Strip Piecing
+Required Materials for Strip Quilting

 – Fabric (yardage or precut fabric strips)